 The more people that unite, the more freedoms that those people will have.
 That makes unity the ultimate empowerment tool, not independence, and that makes equal dependency the path to freedom, not independence.

-So what we should all be aspiring for is not independence, but equal dependency.
+So what we should all be aspiring for, and this is just in my view, is not independence, but equal dependency.
 That is the true path to freedom, and the more of us that fights for it, the more freedoms we will all have.

 Anyhow, that’s enough blubbering from me for today, stay safe!
 And let me know your thoughts in the comments!